-The ombuds shall have the duties of (1) providing information about the grievance process and (2) guiding a grievant through the initial stages of the grievance process.
-If requested by the grievant, the ombuds may also contact the administrator(s) involved to seek a resolution of the matter before a formal grievance hearing begins.
-The ombuds shall have access to anyone in the university including the president.
+At the request or permission of the grievant, Thean ombudsperson [who] shall have the duties ofshall (1) providing provide information about the grievance process at issue and (2) guiding ahelp walk the grievant through the initial stages of the grievance process.
+If requested by the grievant, the ombudsperson may also contact the administrator(s) involved to seek-inquire as to the possibility of a resolution of the matter before a formal grievance hearing begins.
+The ombudsperson shall have access to anyone in the university including the president.